symfony/symfony-docs/security/csrf.rst

     {
         $submittedToken = $request->getPayload()->get('token');

-        // 'delete-item' is the same value used in the template to generate the token if ($this->isCsrfTokenValid('delete-item', $submittedToken)) {
+        // 'delete-item' is the same token ID used in the template to generate the token if ($this->isCsrfTokenValid('delete-item', $submittedToken)) {
             // ... do something, like deleting an object }